paulshuker/coppafisher/docs/overview.md

 * its residual colour is too dim.

 Pixel spot scores are computed by a convolution of the pixel score image with a mean spot.
-The mean spot is specified by `mean_spot_filepath` as a .npy file.
+The mean spot is specified by the .npy file at `omp_mean_spot` in `file_names` config section.
 If it is not specified, a default mean spot is used, shown [here](omp.md#4-spot-scoring-and-spot-detection).
 This gives every gene a score image for every pixel.
 The final OMP spots are then taken as local maxima on the pixel score image greater than `score_threshold`.